To Infinity and Beyond

 (from left to right)

-Iger flew to the headquarters where Pixar was located to meet Jobs and jointly announce the deal to the Pixar workers.
-But before they did, Jobs sat down alone with Lasseter and Catmull to know if they really accepted the deal.
-When the answer came in affirmative from both Lasseter and Catmull, all the three hugged and Jobs wept.
+Iger flew to Pixar’s headquarters to meet with Jobs and jointly announce the deal to the Pixar employees.
+Before the announcement, Jobs sat down alone with John Lasseter and Ed Catmull to ensure they truly accepted the deal.
+When both affirmed their support, the three hugged, and Jobs wept.

-Everyone then gathered in the atrium.
-Jobs announced, “Disney is buying Pixar”.
-As the deal was explained, the staffers began to realize that in some ways it was a reverse acquisition.
-Catmull would be the head of Disney animation, Lasseter its cheif creative officer.
-Jobs invited Iger to the center stage and the crowd broke into applause when Iger talked about the special culture of Pixar and how badly Disney need to nurture it and learn from it.
+Everyone then gathered in the atrium, where Jobs announced, “Disney is buying Pixar.”
+As the deal was explained, the staff began to realize that, in many ways, it was a reverse acquisition.
+Catmull would become the head of Disney animation, and Lasseter would be its chief creative officer.
+Jobs then invited Iger to the center stage.
+The crowd broke into applause as Iger spoke about Pixar's unique culture and how crucial it was for Disney to nurture and learn from it.

 Steve Jobs later commented later commented on the acquisition “My goal has always been not only to make great products, but to build great companies, Walt Disney did that and the way we did the merger, we kept Pixar as a great company and helped Disney remain one as well”.